TranscendComputing/harp-runtime/README.md

   http://rvm.io/

 Some client-side packages are required.
-We use Node.JS and Bower for client packages.
+We use Node.JS and Jam (jamjs.org) for client packages.
 Install Node.JS in the usual manner for your platform.

   http://nodejs.org/#download